baristelmen/ms207/README.md

 - At least 4GB of RAM.
 - A network connection.

 Docker supports multiple Linux distros at its current stage and provides .deb and .rpm packages.
-To proceed with installation process, follow the link below for official instructions.
+To proceed with the installation process, follow the link below for official instructions.

 https://docs.docker.com/engine/install/

-This repo uses docker-compose plugin.
+This repo uses a docker-compose plugin.
 Normally, it should be installed via standard docker installation.
 If not, refer to Docker documentation for proper installation instructions.

 ## Using this repo